Survey: Chances Are, Your Employees Aren’t Reading Your Emails

 43.9% of respondents prefer text notifications in emergencies

 Just in case you think it’s only millennials who text, the ratio for people who wanted a text message versus a phone call or email was even higher when we separated the age groups.
 Our statistics on communication found that among our respondents aged 18-34, 41.85% preferred text message emergency alerts.
-A full 48.85% of 35-44-year-olds preferred to be texted about emergencies at work and for workers, in the 45-54-year-old range 44.57% wanted a text.
+A full 48.85% of 35-44-year-olds preferred to be texted about emergencies at work and 44.57% of workers aged 45-54 wanted a text.

 Action steps to take